NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - Numerical columns were defined: ApplicantIncome, CoapplicantIncome, LoanAmount, LoanAmountTerm, CreditHistory, and Loan_status.
 - Missing values of the numerical columns of the train and test subsets were imputed with an imputer value defined by 5 neighbors.
 - Categorical columns of the train and test subsets were converted into dummy/indicator variables.
-- Loan_Status was considered "label" (y) because it is data which will indicate approval of the mortage applicant.
+- Loan_Status was considered "label" (y) because it is data which will indicate approval of the mortgage applicant.
 - All variables except Loan_Status were considered "features" (X) they are the data used to predict the approval of the mortage applicant.
 - Test and train subsets were divided into the following:
-  - First train and test subsets (i.e., y_train and y_test) comprising the "label" column were created .
+  - First train and test subsets (i.e., y_train and y_test) comprising the "label" column were created.
   - Second train and test subsets (i.e., X_train and X_test) comprising the "features" columns were created.

 ### Logistic Regression Models